-I don’t have before and after photos to show, but big change is happening in the way I am thinking about my body, my reason for exercise, and to be honest, my life, these days.
+I don’t have before and after photos to show, but big change is happening in the way I am thinking about my body, my workout, my reason for exercise, and to be honest, my life, these days.
 And, it’s long overdue.

 As a young girl, I spent most summer mornings at swim practice at 7AM and afternoons on the tennis court or the softball field.
 It was before the days of the year-round commitment of travel athletics which now starts way too young, in my humble opinion.
 I was able to play and enjoy multiple sports without burnout or injury.

 When I went to high school, I focused on tennis, played doubles one season, singles the next and played an occasional weekend tournament out of town.
 When I went to college, and my physical activity decreased as my social activity increased, I gained the proverbial freshman 15, lost it over the summer, gained it back, lost it, gained it back, and so the cycle began.

 As an adult, I have gone in spurts, exercising because I thought it would help me lose weight, and then quitting because other things took priority.
 A few months ago, a friend took me to an exercise class that is surprisingly changing the way I think about exercise and my body.
 And I love it.
 Here are three things I’m learning:

 - Get comfortable being uncomfortable.
 Whether it’s holding a pose long enough to really feel my muscles work for it, or feeling my body shake as I ask it to endure a little longer, I’m learning that I’m stronger than I think I am and that I can do things I didn’t know I could do.
 And, the same is true in real life.
 I’m in a season of growth in my career right now, doing things I never thought I could do.
 It’s important for me to embrace uncomfortable, not run away from difficult, and stay focused on learning something new.
 Strength and new life come out of discomfort.